Pan-404/Pan-404.github.io/README.md

-# Streak
+# The Hub
-  My first good looking site

-Its a streak counter
+Its a Hub for all of my projects!

-I didnt make it to save the current streak but i will try to implement one